-Capital expenditures for Q1 2023 were \$5.2 million, compared with \$3.1 million for Q1 2022.
+Capital expenditures for Q2 2023 were \$5.2 million, compared with \$4.0 million for Q2 2022.
 Capital expenditures have historically been funded through cash flows from operations.
 We have traditionally divided our capital expenditures into two subcategories, capital expenditures (maintenance) and capital expenditures (growth), which are discussed further below.

 Skelton and Boyle Transportation have traditionally purchased their fleets, whereas ATS Healthcare and Skelton USA have historically leased their equipment.
-As our operating segments run autonomously, we expected these entities to continue their past practices, however the Company is now evaluating different lease versus purchase scenarios for its fleets in order to optimize its free cash flow moving forward.
+As our operating segments run autonomously, we expected these entities to continue their past practices, however the Company has evaluated different lease versus purchase scenarios for its fleets in order to optimize its free cash flow and maintain operational efficiency moving forward.
+The Company will generally seek to lease tractors and purchase trailers in the foreseeable future to ensure that its tractor fleet continues to run the most fuel efficient and latest diesel engines; and will generally seek to purchase trailers to ensure that their underlying useful lives are maximized.
 Beyond this evaluation, there are no known trends or expected fluctuations in our capital resources, including expected changes in the mix and relative cost of these resources.